Skip to content

 Managing Services

-A service is a containerized API that is called to perform a specific task, such a text generation, using a model specified by the user when the API is created.
+A service is a containerized API that is called to perform a specific task, such as text generation, using a model specified by the user when the API is created.
 Services perform inference in an "online" fashion, meaning that, in general, they process requests one at a time3.
 Users can create as many services as they like (up to resource availability) and interact with them simultaneously.
 Services are completely managed by the user: as the creator of a service, you can stop or restart the service, and you control access to the service via an authentication token.

 run - Start a service

 Looking back at the help message for blackfish run, we see that there are a few items that we should provide.
 First, we need to select the type of service to run.
-We've already decide to run text-generation, so we're good there.
+We've already decided to run text-generation, so we're good there.
 Next, there are a number of job options that we can provide.
 With the exception of profile, job options are based on the Slurm sbatch command and tell Blackfish the resources required to run a service.
 Finally, there are a number of "container options" available.
 To get a list of these, type blackfish run text-generation --help:

 blackfish run text-generation --help